Common experiences with suicide bereavement

 Understanding your emotions during bereavement

+Initial feelings of grief after a suicide usually include a sense of shock and disbelief.
+This may feel particularly intense as the death was unexpected.
 Accepting the death of a loved one is not an easy task.
-It is not uncommon for those bereaved by suicide to expect their loved ones to walk through the door, to expect the phone to ring or to feel that they are in a dream state.
-Researchers talk about this disbelief as being a natural protective mechanism which will dissipate over time as a person starts to adjust to the death and the absence of the person from their life.
+It is not uncommon for those bereaved by suicide to expect their loved ones to walk through the door or feel like they are in a dream state.
+This feeling of disbelief is usually a natural protective mechanism which will dissipate over time as you start to adjust to the death and the absence of the person from your life.

 Understanding why

-One of the hardest aspects of bereavement following suicide is never fully understanding why the person has taken their life.
-Even if you were aware of the difficulties and desperation the person was facing, it is difficult to understand why they felt that taking their life was the only answer for them.
+One of the hardest aspects of bereavement following suicide is never fully understanding why this has happened, even if you were aware of some of the difficulties the person was facing.

 The question of ‘why’ is one that can repetitively trouble those bereaved by suicide because, in many cases, it can never truly be resolved.
-It may help to talk about these recurring thoughts with a counsellor or psychologist, either in-person, or on the telephone with a professional service such as the Suicide Call Back Service 1300 659 467.
+It may help to talk about these recurring thoughts with a counsellor or psychologist, either in person or online.
+You can call Suicide Call Back Service on 1300 659 467 at any time to speak to a counsellor.

 Guilt